binmishr/Where-to-go-observe-birds-in-Radolfzell-An-answer-with-R-and-open-data/README.md

     iv)  osmdata.ZIP
     v)   osmplotr.ZIP

-openasge package - A Brief Introduction
+opencage package - A Brief Introduction
 ========================================

 Geocode with the OpenCage API, either from place name to longitude and latitude (forward geocoding) or from longitude and latitude to the name and address of the location (reverse geocoding).